 The chimney must be lined and in good condition.
 Check to make sure the venting system is properly sized for the water heater.
+When an existing Category I appliance is removed or replaced, the original venting system may no longer be sized to properly vent the attached appliances.
 If the venting system was previously sized for another gas appliance that has been removed, the venting system may now be too large.
 Refer to the latest edition of the National Fuel Gas Code (ANSI Z223.1-latest edition), or in Canada, the Natural Gas and Propane Installation Code (B149.1-00 latest edition) for the correct sizing of venting systems and common venting with another gas appliance.
 DO NOT vent this water heater into the venting system of another gas appliance designed to vent under positive pressure.

 The water heater should be installed as close as practical to the venting system to minimize the vent connector length required.
 Refer to local codes for the distance limitations on vent connector lengths.
 At the completion of the water heater installation, the burner and venting system must be checked for proper operation with all other commonly vented appliances in operation.
-Check for spillage of flue products around the outside relief opening of the drafthood after several minutes of operation.
-The flame from a match should be drawn into the drafthood.
-DO NOT use the water heater or connected equipment if spillage is detected until the problem is corrected.
 Refer to the latest edition of the National Fuel Gas Code, or in Canada, the Natural Gas and Propane Installation Code for complete details on the "Procedure to Be Followed to Place Equipment in Operation".